appseconnect/docs/_posts/Deployment/Enviornment Management/2018-11-20-Deployment Configuration.md

         weight: 7

 ---
-APPSeCONNECT is of Hybrid Architecture and the data can be integrated both on the CLOUD PORTAL and in OP Agent.
-This document will help you to know and configure the Cloud Agent as well as the OP Agent.
+APPSeCONNECT is of Hybrid Architecture and the data can be integrated both on the `CLOUD PORTAL` and in `OP Agent`.
+This section of the document will enable you to know and configure the Cloud Agent and the OP Agent.

 ## Cloud Agent Configuration